s0md3v/ReconDog/README.md

 ## Downloading and running Recon Dog

-If you are a Linux user enter the following command in the terminal
+Enter the following command in the terminal to download it
 ```
 git clone https://github.com/UltimateHackers/ReconDog
 ```